 Further information on the warrant program

-Upon full exercise of all warrants, 102,500 new shares can be issued, which corresponds to a dilution of approximately 0.5 per cent of the total number of shares in the company and approximately 0.4 per cent of the total number of votes in the company, however, subject to the adjustment of the number of shares that each warrant entitles to subscription of which may occur as a result of certain issues and etc.
+Upon full exercise of all warrants, 102.610 new shares can be issued, which corresponds to a dilution of approximately 0.42 per cent of the total number of shares and votes in the company, however, subject to any potential adjustment of the number of shares that each warrant entitles to subscription of which may occur under the terms and conditions for the warrants.

 Impact of financial ratio and costs for the company etc.